rfinquiron/nodePHPchat/README.md

 This uses PHP and nodeJS for realtime one to one chat

-Forked from : https://github.com/jdutheil/nodePHP to get private chat functionality
+Forked from : https://github.com/jdutheil/nodePHP and updated to get private chat functionality